Waterbirds and Habitat

 Small lakes and wetlands tend to support more waterbirds than larger lakes.
 Thus, because the TLW tends to be dominated by relatively large lakes, it has fewer indicated breeding pairs and broods of waterbirds per kilometre of shoreline than the rest of Algoma (Figure 1).
-Over the short duration of surveys (1988-1998), waterbird numbers have fluctuated largely in response to weather conditions, with no clear trend in numbers or composition.
+Over the short duration of surveys (1988-1998), waterbird numbers have fluctuated largely in response to weather conditions, with no clearfix trend in numbers or composition.

 Figure 1: Long Description

 Graph: Observed numbers of waterbirds (waterfowl and loons) per kilometre of shoreline in Algoma lakes, Plot 2 lakes, and lakes in the Turkey Lakes Watershed (TLW).
-From 1988 to 1998, waterbird numbers fluctuated in response to weather conditions with no clear trend in numbers or composition.
+From 1988 to 1998, waterbird numbers fluctuated in response to weather conditions with no clearfix trend in numbers or composition.

 Water Chemistry Trends